pursuerofproficiency/ML_salesforecasting/README.md

 After testing multiple forecasting techniques, the linear regression model emerged as the most effective in this specific case.
 The dataset exhibited a clear linear trend and strong seasonality, which the regression model was able to capture effectively through time-based and seasonal features.

 This result highlights that even with complex time series data, simpler models can often perform just as well — or even better — when the data structure aligns with their assumptions.
 In this case, a regression approach not only offered solid performance but also provided a more interpretable and scalable solution.

-## Repository Contents
-notebooks/ – Jupyter Notebooks containing model development and evaluation

-data/ – Placeholder for dataset (not included for privacy/compliance reasons)

-results/ – Visualizations and outputs from forecasting models

-README.md – Project summary and documentation